 In late 2018, the Federal Government introduced the domestic and family violence leave entitlement to Australia’s national workplace relations system.

-Under the Fair Work Act’s National Employment Standards (NES), all employees (including casuals) may access up to 5 days of unpaid family and domestic violence leave each year.
+Under the Fair Work Act’s National Employment Standards (NES), all employees (including casuals) may access up to 10 days of paid family and domestic violence leave each year.
 Notably, the entitlement does not accumulate year to year.
-However, the provisions do not prevent an employee from taking more than five days leave if they can reach an agreement with their employer.
+However, the provisions do not prevent an employee from taking more than ten days leave if they can reach an agreement with their employer.

 An employee may require this type of leave for a number of reasons.
 In order to protect themselves from ongoing harm, they may need to relocate as far away from an abuser as possible.
 Alternatively, the worker may need to attend urgent court hearings, access police services or seek medical attention and counselling.